TaitoUnited/full-stack-template/README.md

 > TIP: Run `taito git env list` to list environment branches and `taito git env merge:ENV SOURCE_BRANCH` to merge an environment branch to another.

 > NOTE: Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
-In such case the deployment must be run manually with the `taito manual deploy:prod VERSION` command after the CI/CD process has ended successfully.
-You may need to run the command as admin (`-a`) or ask someone with admin rights to run it.
+In such case the deployment must be run manually with the `taito -a manual deploy:prod VERSION` command using an admin account after the CI/CD process has ended successfully.

 Advanced features: